On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Analytical performance predictions

-For quadratic folding AQC as in Eq.~(\ref{foldAQC}), if we choose $A=1$ the gap is efficiently computable using the methods in~\cite{jorg2010energy} and decays as $\Omega_0 \sim 2^{-0.16N}$.
-Given that, like linear folding, the cost per flip curve is $A$-independent, if we assume that the tunneling rate per state for $A<1$ is basically equal to this, then the total decay exponent vanishes if $x_A \simeq 0.06$ and $A \simeq 0.68$ using the arguments of the previous few paragraphs.
+For quadratic folding AQC as in Eq.~(\ref{foldAQC}), if we choose $A=1$ the gap is efficiently computable using the methods in~\cite{jorg2010energy} and decays as $\Omega_0 \sim 2^{-0.104 N}$.
+Given that, like linear folding, the cost per flip curve is $A$-independent, if we assume that the tunneling rate per state for $A<1$ is basically equal to this, then the total decay exponent vanishes if $x_A \simeq 0.033$ and $A \simeq 0.8$ using the arguments of the previous few paragraphs.
 We do not think that can be simply assumed as easily as with tunneling between semiclassical minima and a linearly folded problem Hamiltonian, in the DPP, and more theoretical work is needed here to analytically determine the optimal choice of $A$.
-Interestingly however, our simulation data in Sec.~\ref{specfoldsims} supports this conclusion, with a worst case polynomial time approximation ratio of 0.7 found in our simulations.
-These simulations show that this method performs similarly too, or slightly worse than, the 3XORSAT-TMA algorithm, which is better able to outperform the approximation guarantee of $\sim 0.6$ derived here.\footnote{For smaller systems we also tested linear folding AQC and quadratic folding TMA.
+Interestingly however, our simulation data in Sec.~\ref{specfoldsims} roughly supports this conclusion, with a worst case polynomial time approximation ratio of 0.7 found in our simulations.
+These simulations show that this method performs similarly to, or slightly worse than, the 3XORSAT-TMA algorithm, which is better able to outperform the approximation guarantee of $\sim 0.6$ derived here.\footnote{For smaller systems we also tested linear folding AQC and quadratic folding TMA.
 In very preliminary studies we found that quadratic AQC modestly outperformed linear AQC, and linear TMA more significantly outperformed quadratic TMA.
-So we chose not to pursue those methods for larger simulations and do not present those results here, but they may be viable or even superior for other problem classes.} We also expect that the average tunneling rate--and thus, achievable approximation ratio--can likely be further increased by using other, potentially many-frequency, AC methods such as RFQA~\cite{kapit2021systems,kapit2021noise,tang2021unconventional,mossi2023embedding,grattan2023exponential}.
-For simplicity, we do not incorporate these methods in this work, but they could be a novel way to further improve the performance of this algorithm and are worth exploring in future research.
+So we chose not to pursue those methods for larger simulations and do not present those results here, but they may be viable or even superior for other problem classes.}